learn-co-curriculum/dsc-linalg-python-vs-numpy-lab/README.md

 ## Introduction

-Numpy, Scipy and, Pandas provide a significant increase in computational efficiency with complex mathematical operations as compared to Python's built-in arithmetic functions.
+Numpy, Scipy, and Pandas provide a significant increase in computational efficiency with complex mathematical operations as compared to Python's built-in arithmetic functions.
 In this lab, you will calculate and compare the processing speed required for calculating a dot product using both basic arithmetic operations in Python and Numpy's `.dot()` method.

 ## Objectives
 You will be able to:

-* Compare the performance of high-dimensional matrix operations in Numpy vs. pure Python
+- Compare the performance of high-dimensional matrix operations in Numpy vs. pure Python

 ## Problem